mjperrone/dot_files/README.md

   up automatically
 * factor DOT_FILES into .shell_path (and find a better name for that file) for Path-y and Env-y config
+* name tmux sessions by default, numbered or whatever